A Comprehensive Guide on Welding a Pressure Vessel: Techniques and Best Practices

 Safety Considerations

 Welding pressure vessels presents unique safety challenges due to the potential for high-pressure leaks or explosions.
-Here are some crucial safety considerations:
+Therefore, it’s crucial to address these safety considerations:

 • Personal Protective Equipment (PPE): Welders should wear appropriate PPE, including helmets with auto-darkening lenses, flame-resistant clothing, gloves, and safety glasses.